-The study is conducted in accordance with the Declaration of Helsinki principles (2013), applicable local government regulations, and independent Ethics Committee policies and procedures.
-Before initiation of the study, the protocol was presented and approved by the independent ethics committee of the medical faculty of the University of Heidelberg (Ethics approval number S-447/2017).
-The design and the final results of the study will be presented at meetings and congresses, will be published in written form in international scientific journals.
+The study is conducted in accordance with the Declaration of Helsinki principles (2013), applicable local government regulations and independent Ethics Committee policies and procedures.
+Before initiation of the study, the protocol was presented and approved.
+The design and the final results of the study will be presented at meetings and congresses, and will be published in written form in international scientific journals.